codions/ad-shuffle/README.md

 # AdShuffle

-This JavaScript package allows for random rotation of banners on a webpage based on configured frequency, start, and end dates, with optional automatic rotation.
+This JavaScript package allows for both random and sequential rotation of banners on a webpage based on configured frequency, start, and end dates, with optional automatic rotation.

 ## Features

 - Randomly rotates banners based on frequency.
+- Sequential banner rotation when specified.
 - Control display with start and end dates.
 - Manage multiple banner containers on the same page.
 - Easily integrates into HTML via the generated library.
 - Automatically applies default styles when using the `ads-styled` class.
 - Option to automatically rotate banners at a set interval.

-## Installation

-### Installation via NPM (for development)

-If you want to develop or customize the package:

-1. Clone the repository.
-2. Install dependencies with `npm install`.
-3. Build the package with `npm run build`.

 ### Usage of Compiled Version